 7. The Lottery Scholarship does not require a FAFSA, if you are deemed eligible you will be awarded automatically

-Undocumented students can qualify for some types of financial aid.
+Non-citizen students can qualify for some types of financial aid.
 These types of Financial Aid include state, institutional or private financial aid.
-To apply undocumented students must complete a paper form of the FAFSA and submit it directly to the Financial Aid Office.
+To apply non-citizen students must complete a paper form of the FAFSA and submit it directly to the Financial Aid Office.
 New Mexico State Bill 582, passed by the state legislature in 2005, states that “A public post-secondary educational institution shall not deny admission to a student on account of the student’s immigration status."
 SB 582 also allows UNM to administer State Financial Aid to students that would otherwise be ineligible for Federal Financial Aid.
 SB 582 grants in-state tuition rates for students “who have attended a secondary educational institution in New Mexico for at least one year and who have either graduated from a New Mexico high school or received a general educational development (GED) certificate in New Mexico.”
-For more information about Financial Aid for undocumented students please click here.
+For more information about Financial Aid for non-citizen students please click here.